ArthurZey/toyproblems/interviews/upstart/README.md

   At this stage, I was not worried about the method that would print out the result in a pretty way.
 3. Most importantly, I utilized test-driven development (TDD): For each method that I would implement in the `Budget` class (in `upstart_budget.py`), I would first write a `unittest` in `upstart_budget.test.py` for enough different expected input-output pairs that I was comfortable with my code's functionality.
 Strictly speaking, I could have written a greater diversity of tests for each method, been more concerned with hitting 100% code coverage, tested my `__init__` and `__str__` class methods, written more integration tests, and used slightly tighter code and more standard implementations of unit testing, but as before, given the need for speedier development, I deprioritized those aspects.
 4. When implementing the various methods, I prioritized code readability over strict computational/space efficiency, and I commented heavily throughout.
 In some cases, I wrote condensed code (lots of method nesting or chaining), simply because it wasn't terribly relevant to the main thrust of the algorithm and it made for fewer lines of code (which would have had its own implications for readability!).
-5. Finally, when I was satisfied that my code generated the correct substantive conclusion, I made sure that the results would be printed out in an easily apprehensible way by adding the `__str__` class method.
+5. Finally, when I was satisfied that my code generated the correct substantive solution, I made sure that the results would be printed out in an easily apprehensible way by adding the `__str__` class method.
 5. I wanted to make sure that the script could either be run from the command line with parameters, or called internally via some code.
 I used the Python3 `argparse` class to facilitate command-line argument parsing in a user-friendly way.